jangsa/share/SecretNFTs/LazySealing/asset_backed_secretnfts.md

 1. Observer - the authorized role who can seal the property in case of misbehavior or for securing loans.
 Automated or managed by multiple parties through threshold signature; Kleros project can be a reference.
 1. Deployer - A trusted party who supplies sealing tools to the owner's property.

-In this case, contract of NFTs is required to get extended other than ownership:
+Addtional information is required to be attached other than ownership:
 * "Sealing status" of the property
 * Observer's address is actually executor's address which is authorized to switch "sealing status" on / off Depending on the type of asset, additional fields might be required.

-The trust of "Observers (executors)" is the boundary between digital world and physical world.
+The trust of observer (executor) is the boundary between digital world and physical world.
 I believe it is really difficult to remove this kind of trust to widespread practical usecases of NFTs.

 ## How it works